Virginia’s electricity rates are the sixth highest in the nation. That means you could be paying more for electricity than 86% of the country.

 Cost to Install Solar Panels in Virginia for Businesses

 Below are the average costs for roof-top solar systems for businesses and farms.
-The cost after incentives column includes the 26% tax credit and the savings from 100% bonus depreciation.
+The cost after incentives column includes the 30% tax credit and the 100% bonus depreciation savings.

 |Solar System Size||Total Installed Cost